ScoutmasterBucky/ScoutmasterBucky/site/360/2023/2023-04-02-sunday-funday-ar.md

 # Ribbon is optional.
 If no ribbon, delete the line or comment it out.
 ribbon: 2023/graphics/sunday-funday-logo.png
 layout: smb-360
-summary: Awareness Ribbons for hnudreds of causes, xxxx, and organizations
+summary: Awareness Ribbons for hundreds of health concerns, social causes, and organizations
 ---

 Add text here